New Environmental Mapping and Commenting Deadline Extended

 It's a busy time behind the scenes for the ROP team and we have three updates and a reminder for everyone.

-First, we are seeking feedback on our draft Core Environmental Features mapping (click on text to access the mapping), part of the Natural Heritage System.
+First, we are seeking feedback on our draft Core Environmental Features mapping, part of the Natural Heritage System.
 The due date for comments is August 31, 2020.

 The Core Environmental Features include Significant Woodlands and Environmentally Sensitive Policy Areas (ESPAs) which are identified by the Region, as well as Provincially Significant Wetlands and Habitat of Endangered and Threatened Species, which are identified by the Province.